CiscoDevNet/terraform-provider-aci/docs/resources/attachable_access_entity_profile.md

 * `owner_key` (ownerKey) - (string) The key for enabling clients to own their data for entity correlation.
 * `owner_tag` (ownerTag) - (string) A tag for enabling clients to add their own data.
 For example, to indicate who created this object.

-* `relation_to_domains` - (list) A list of Relation From Attachable Access Entity Profile To Domains (ACI object [infraRsDomP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/infraRsDomP/overview)).
+* `relation_to_domains` - (list) A list of Relation To Domains (ACI object [infraRsDomP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/infraRsDomP/overview)).
 This relation can point to multiple ACI objects:
     - [vmmDomP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/vmmDomP/overview) which can be configured using the [aci_vmm_domain](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/vmm_domain) resource.
     - [physDomP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/physDomP/overview) which can be configured using the [aci_physical_domain](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/physical_domain) resource.
     - [fcDomP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fcDomP/overview).
 Currently there is no resource available to configure this ACI object.